 The pastry cream was invented by François Massialot in 1691.
 The recipe first appeared in his book "Le Cuisinier Roïal et Bourgeois," translated as "The Royal and Bourgeois Chef" in English.

-In addition, the basic ingredients are affordably priced and can be found at your local grocery store.
+- It is made with basic ingredients, affordably priced, and can be found at your local grocery store.

-- Diplomat cream (crème diplomate) - a pastry cream with added gelatin and whipped cream.
+- Diplomat cream (crème diplomate) - a pastry cream with gelatin and whipped cream.

-- Crème Légère - a pastry cream with added whipped cream.
+- Crème Légère - a pastry cream with whipped cream.

-- Chiboust cream (crème chiboust) - a pastry cream with added with Italian meringue.
+- Chiboust cream (crème chiboust) - a pastry cream with with Italian meringue.

-- Mousseline cream (Crème mousseline) - a pastry cream with added butter.
+- Mousseline cream (Crème mousseline) - a pastry cream with butter.

-- Frangipane cream - a pastry cream with added almond cream.
+- Frangipane cream - a pastry cream with almond cream.

 - Tropézienne cream - a pastry cream with buttercream.